aklein-dex/notifhome/README.md

 ##### Config

-Open the file config/myconfig.py and set the approriate values depending of your system.
+Default values are in `config/myconfig.py` but do not modify this file.
+Instead, create another file `config/myconfig.local` to override the default values.

 ##### Users

-Edit the file config/users.authz to add users.
+Edit the file `config/users.authz` to add users.
 The format is <username>:<password>.

 #### Run the server